cstrerath/Uncover/README.md

 ## Project Status

-This project is currently in active development as part of a university course.
-Features and documentation will be updated as the project progresses.
+Version 1.0.0 released.
+The project is considered complete with no planned future updates.

 ## Contact

 For any queries regarding this project, please open an issue on GitHub.
-Please note that while we appreciate your interest, we may not be able to respond to all inquiries due to the academic nature of this project.